Neoncluster/Technosys-Aamber-Pegasus-Computer-REPOSITORY/README.md

 Fast forward to 2010, and I happened across another system, and acquired it.
 I was surprised by the total lack of information online about this precious piece of New Zealand history, so I set out to change that.

 Over many years, I contacted dozens of people, sent hundreds of emails, and gradually managed to gather a wealth of information about Technosys and AAMBER PEGASUS, including manuals, software, ROM dumps and stories from various sources.
 I even wrote and ported a few classic BASIC games to it myself.
 At one point I had a vintage computer focused webpage (neoncluster.com) that served as my AAMBER PEGASUS repository, and included interviews with multiple Technosys employees too.
-I built the Aamber Pegasus Wiki, and was even briefly involved with the MESS emulation of the AAMBER PEGASUS too, although I didn't do much beyond provide information and do some beta testing.
+I built the Aamber Pegasus Wiki (https://en.wikipedia.org/wiki/Aamber_Pegasus), and was even briefly involved with the MESS emulation of the AAMBER PEGASUS too, although I didn't do much beyond provide information and do some beta testing.
 Over the years I have collected 3 seperate systems, but recently I passed one system onto another enthusiast and collector to enjoy.

 This GitHub repository contains everything I was able to find over a 6 year span.
 I'm proud to say that 99% of all AAMBER PEGASUS information now available on the internet has come via me and my old webpage at somepoint.
 The legacy lives on!
 I want to extend a heartfelt thank you to everyone who helped with this work.
 Cheers!